sirech/talk-humane-on-call-alerting/presentation.md

 ---

+## From top to bottom

+???

+- One thing that I've been doing lately is building dashboards top to bottom.
+By that I mean start with general metrics, user perspective and go down and drill into individual services

+---

 <!-- .slide: data-background-image="images/dashboard.png" data-background-size="auto 100%" -->

 ???

-- One think that I've been doing lately is building dashboards top to bottom.
-By that I mean start with general metrics, user perspective and go down and drill into individual services
 - If you're answering an alert, the first question has to be: Do I need to do something?

 ---

 ## Learning 5️⃣  ➡️
-## Consider the abstraction level
+### Consider the abstraction level

 ---

 <!-- .slide: data-background-color="var(--r-main-color)"  -->

-# Can't Remember the Last Time we Tuned our Alerts
+# Infrequent tuning

 ---